SNPad (SNPAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SNPad Historical Price

-According to the latest data gathered on SNPad live price page, the current price of SNPad is 0.01423133USD.
-The circulating supply of SNPad(SNPAD) is 280.00M SNPAD , giving it a market capitalization of $3.99M.
+According to the latest data gathered on SNPad live price page, the current price of SNPad is 0.0160793USD.
+The circulating supply of SNPad(SNPAD) is 280.00M SNPAD , giving it a market capitalization of $4.50M.

 The SNPad Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SNPAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.